12 Spatial Data Modelling and Visualization

 The correlation coefficient is -0.052, suggesting that there is a weak negative linear relationship between the number of infected individuals and the temperature.
 This indicates that as the temperature increases, the number of infected individuals decreases slightly, but the relationship is not significant.

-12.6 Histogram and Scatter Plot
+12.4.5 Histogram and Scatter Plot

-To visualize the distribution of the presence of infection in Central Africa, we can create a histogram of the presence variable using the geom_bar() function from the ggplot2 package.
+To visualise the distribution of the presence of infection in Central Africa, we can create a histogram of the presence variable using the geom_bar() function from the ggplot2 package.
 The histogram shows the frequency of infected and non-infected locations in Central Africa, with the x-axis representing the presence of infection and the y-axis representing the count of locations.

 ggplot(data = df,